planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 	    UNIT["degree",0.01745329251994328,
 	        AUTHORITY["EPSG","9122"]],
 	    AUTHORITY["EPSG","4326"]]
-	TYPE: String (17.0)
+	RTYPE: String (17.0)
 	NAME: String (99.0)
 	ONEWAY: String (4.0)
 	LANES: Real (11.0)

-If we assume only the first two fields (``TYPE, NAME``) are relevant for our application, we can remove remove all the other fields with the following:
+If we assume only the first two fields (``RTYPE, NAME``) are relevant for our application, we can remove remove all the other fields with the following:

 .. code-block:: console

-	$ogr2ogr -select TYPE,NAME extremadura_highway_cleaned.shp extremadura_highway.shp
+	$ogr2ogr -select RTYPE,NAME extremadura_highway_cleaned.shp extremadura_highway.shp

 If we now inspect the fields in the output layer, we should see the following: